pratikshahake26/pratikshahake26/README.md

 +[![Typing SVG](https://readme-typing-svg.herokuapp.com?lines=  welcome to prarikska coding & programming)](https://git.io/typing-svg)

+ ###Hi 👋 I am Pratiksha
-### Hi 👋 I Am Pratiksha Hake.
+ Hi 👋 I am Pratiksha

 <!--
 **pratikshahake26/pratikshahake26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

- 🔭 I’m currently working on how to get coding & programming knowledge.
+- 🔭 I’m currently working on how to get knowledge of coding & programming.
-- 🌱 I’m currently learning DSA and c++ language.
+- 🌱 I’m currently learning C++ language, DSA.
-- 👯 I’m looking to collaborate on coding blog.
+- 👯 I’m looking to collaborate on A Coding blog.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about HTML and python.
+- 💬 Ask me about HTML,CSS and python.
 - 📫 How to reach me: pratikshahake26062002@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->